OuhscBbmc/redcap-manual-v1/designadv/multilanguage.md

 ---
-abstract: Use multil-language management to extend projects to more populations.
+abstract: Use multi-language management to extend projects to more populations.

 author:
   - name: Lise DeShea